hwipl/blog/drafts/firewall-with-nftables-and-ansible/README.md

 network interfaces are taken from the variable `nftables_ext_ifs`.
 Both variables can be set to the name of a single interface like `ext0` or to multiple interface names like `{int0, int1}`.

+The template for the client configuration is defined as follows in the file `roles/nftables/templates/nftables-client.conf.j2`:

 ```jinja
 #!/usr/bin/nft -f